Qiang (historical people): Origins

+Genetics

+Genetic analyses of ancient Qiang (氐羌, Dī-Qiāng) remains found high genetic affinity with modern Sino-Tibetan-speaking peoples, particularly modern Qiang people and Han Chinese, as well as with ancient 'Yellow River farmers' associated with the Yangshao culture.
+Ancient Qiang remains belonged exclusively to paternal haplogroup O-M175 (O3a).

 Han

 In the mid-2nd century BCE, elements of the Lesser Yuezhi reportedly migrated into southern Gansu, where they subsequently merged with the Qiang population.

-In 112 BCE, the Han dynasty invaded what is now eastern Tibet with 25,000 cavalry on grounds of Qiang raiding.
+In 112 BCE, the Han dynasty invaded what is now eastern Tibet with 25,000 cavalry in retaliation for Qiang raiding.

-In 65 BCE, the Qiang revolted in what is now eastern Tibet.
+In 61 BCE, the Han court uncovered a conspiracy between the Xiongnu and a Qiang noble to attack Shanshan and Dunhuang.
+The court sent an envoy, Yiqu Anguo (義渠安國) to assess the tribes, but he instead massacred the Xianling Qiang tribes and more than thirty of their leaders, causing the Western Qiang to rebel.
+The Han commander, Zhao Chongguo, famously pacified the rebellion in 60 BCE, largely attributed to his use of tuntian or "military-agricultural colonies" to win over the Qiang.

-In 42 BCE, the Qiang rebelled and defeated a force of 12,000 under Feng Fengshi.

-In 41 BCE, Feng Fengshi returned to what is now eastern Tibet with 60,000 men and crushed the Qiang rebellion.
+In 42 BCE, the Qiang in the Longxi region rebel and initially defeated the Han forces sent to fight them.
+However, in 41 BCE, the Han general Feng Fengshi returned with 60,000 men and crushed the Qiang rebellion.

 In 49 CE, the Qiang tribes retook the Qinghai region from the Han.

-In 57 CE, the Qiang led by Dianyu raided Jincheng Commandery.
+In 57 CE, the Shaodang Qiang, a branch of the Western Qiang, led by Dianyu raided Jincheng Commandery.

-In 59 CE, a Han army defeated Dianyu.
+In 59 CE, a Han army defeated Dianyu, forcing him to surrender.

+In 77 CE, Miwu, the son of Dianyu, led the Qiang into rebellion.

+In 87 CE, Miwu surrendered to the Han.
+However, he and 800 Qiang chieftains were soon murdered at a banquet by the Colonel Protector of the Qiang, Zhang Yu (張紆).
+His son, Mitang, led the Qiang to rebel again.

+In 101 CE, a Han army defeated Mitang.

-In 107 CE, Dianlian of the Qiang Xianlian attacked Liang Province.
+In 107 CE, Dianlian of the Xianlian Qiang attacked Liang Province.
 As a result, the Protectorate of the Western Regions was abandoned.
 The Han court sent Deng Zhi and Ren Shang against the invading army, and although the Qiang forces suffered significant casualties, they were defeated at Hanyang Commandery.
 Having achieved victory against the Han army, Dianlian proclaimed himself emperor at Beidi Commandery.
 Qiang forces now threatened Han territory as far south as Hanzhong Commandery and as far east as Ji Province.

 In 109 CE, Dianlian conquered Longxi Commandery.

 In 110 CE, Dianlian defeated and killed the Administrator Zheng Qin in Hanzhong Commandery.